saiKelkar/Data-Analytics/07 - PROCESS Data from Dirty to Clean.md

 - if you can't correct data errors yourself, you can ignore the wrong data and go ahead with the analysis if your sample size is still large enough and ignoring the data won't cause systematic bias.

+Margin of error - maximum amount that the sample results are expected to differ from those of the actual population. to calculate margin of error, we need - population size, sample size, confidence level

+e.g. in a survey about a new type of protein bar, 70% of respondents reported they would buy the bar again.
+The margin of error for the survey is 4%.
+Based on the margin of error, what range reflects the population's true response?

+sample proportion (p) = 70% = 0.7
+margin of error (ME) = 4% = 0.04

+confidence interval (range) for the true population proportion is: range = p (+-) ME

+Lower limit = 0.7 - 0.04 = 0.66
+Upper limit = 0.7 + 0.04 = 0.74

+so true population proportion likely lies between 66% and 74%